 Choose cooling sleepwear

 Think of your bedroom as a cave, it needs to be cool, quiet, dark to induce the desire for drowsiness.
 Not so easy if you’re hit with night sweats.
 Try sleepwear made from smart fabrics that cool your body down.
 We love Cucumber Clothing’s unfussy designs in patented tech fabric to combat sweats.
 And we love their minimal packaging, all of which is recyclable.
+Which is why this is one of our best bedroom sleep tricks.
 Top, £89, shorts, £65, cucumberclothing.com

 Let your bed linen breathe

 Night sweats are made a million times worse by sweat-drenched sheets.
 Noone wants to be getting up and changing the bed in the middle of the night.
-Try DermaTherapy’s filament fabric sheets that are hypoallergenic and woven to channel and wick moisture away from skin, leaving you cool and comfortable.
+For one of best bedroom sleep tricks try DermaTherapy’s filament fabric sheets that are hypoallergenic and woven to channel and wick moisture away from skin, leaving you cool and comfortable.
 From £70.95 for a double fitted sheet, esperehealth.co.uk

 Add a pillow that’s chill-ow